Skip to main content

 MineTrax default theme uses Tailwind CSS for styling.
 Its a utility-first CSS framework that is easy to learn and use.

-Using Tailwind is optional, If you are not familiar with Tailwind or don't want to use it for your custom theme you can do so and instead add your CSS directly to app.css file and so on.
+Using Tailwind is optional.
+If you are not familiar with Tailwind or don't want to use it for your custom theme, you can add your CSS directly to the app.css file instead.

 Frontend Structure